 The PlayStation 2 remains the best-selling console of all time and the most appreciated hardware among gamers.
 At the time, the PS2 came out as a surprise that not so many expected it to be consumed by half of the planet.
 The aforementioned was a revolutionary hit that introduced several new mechanics, improved graphics, and a slew of new genres that are explored to this very day.

-Note that this emulator will not work properly for those who are using a low-end PC.
-Some games may work, but others will struggle to run at a decent speed.
+Please note that this emulator may not run smoothly on low-end PCs.
+While some games may work, others may struggle to run at an acceptable speed.